Braided Onion Bread

 Comments

 I made this yesterday for the first time and did struggle a bit with the braid.
 Everyone loved it!
 I plan to try this as dinner roll knots next!
-How should this bread be best stored?
-Does it need to be refrigerated?

 Danielle

 Best written recipe for bread baking ever if I had the power I would gift this recipe the title of Most Accurate Recipe for Bread Ever.
 You most certainly do need to be assertive with this bread and it’s well worth it!
-Didn’t change a dang thing and it was amazing, throw some ground meat in there and it’s a whole meal.
+Didn’t change a dang thing and it was amazing, throw some ground meat in there and it’s a whole meal.5 stars

 Stephanie Zick

 Oh this was amazing!
-Did two teaspoons kosher salt, according to the conversion tables, since I didn't have fine or table salt, topped with not only the sesame seeds but also nigella seeds and flaky sea salt, and made two loaves in 9x4 pans.
-I've already eaten two slices and I'm sure half will be gone by tonight.
-I can't wait to try and make a grilled cheese or other toasted sandwich with this bread, and I bet it would make amazing dinner rolls for Thanksgiving.
-Thanks so much for a delicious recipe!
+Did two teaspoons kosher salt, according to the conversion tables, since I didn’t have fine or table salt, topped with not only the sesame seeds but also nigella seeds and flaky sea salt, and made two loaves in 9×4 pans.
+I’ve already eaten two slices and I’m sure half will be gone by tonight.
+I can’t wait to try and make a grilled cheese or other toasted sandwich with this bread, and I bet it would make amazing dinner rolls for Thanksgiving.
+Thanks so much for a delicious recipe!5 stars

 TheLadyJAK